Power cuts due to severe weather

 What's a distribution company?

-Your electricity distribution company owns and operates the towers and cables that bring electricity from the national transmission network to cities, towns and villages and so is responsible if there’s a power cut.
+Your electricity distribution company, also known as a distribution network operator, owns and operates the towers and cables that bring electricity from the national transmission network to cities, towns and villages and so is responsible if there’s a power cut.

 These companies don’t sell electricity to you, this is done by electricity suppliers.
 So your electricity supplier is not the same as your distribution company.